ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

 ## Blue/Green Deployment

 After gaining confidence in the new features by making sure they work as expected and that the system is resilient enough through dark launches, It's time to release it to big public and this is a typical scenario where you want to have a sort of a backup plan in case of things go wrong.
-That's where Blue/Green deployment comes into play by offering a sort of smooth transition between versions and allowing easy rollbacks.
+That's where Blue/Green deployment comes into play by offering a smooth transition between versions and allowing easy rollbacks.

 A pre-requirement to understand how perform such a release on the network level only, we need to get familiar with the concept of **Gateway** in Istio.
 It's a custom resource that
 > describes a load balancer operating at the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.

-That's the definition from the official Istio documentation, but let me try to break that down for you with the following diagram
+That's the offcial definition , but let me try to break that down for you with the following diagram

 ![Gateway Diagram](https://ahmedkhamessi.com/img/servicemesh/trafficmanagement/gateway.jpg)

-//Rewrite -- The takeway is that when users are trying to reach test.myapp.com the gateway is going to redirect the traffic to the virtual service with the same host name and it's actually the subsets bound to virtual services which will deliver the Blue/Green deployment capability as just changing it the traffic will be routed to a different version/set of pod.
+The takeway is that when users are trying to reach test.myapp.com the gateway is going to redirect the traffic to the virtual service with the same host name.
+Actually the subsets bound to virtual services are the driver of Blue/Green deployment capability as just switching it the traffic will be routed to a different version/set of pod.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3